YashJain14/YashJain14.github.io/_projects/StoryLineAI.md

 ### Why I made it
 - To empower content creators and online educators by simplifying video production
-- Address the challenge of time-consuming video editing and technical barriers in content creation
 - Make educational video creation more accessible to people without technical expertise
 - Transform the content creation landscape by automating the video production process